DigitalFuturesOCADU/df-pong/ble/BLE-BASICS.md

 **Use BLE when:**
 - ✅ You need wireless communication
-- ✅ Working with mobile phones/tablets
+- ✅ Working with mobile browsers or tablets
 - ✅ Battery-powered or portable projects
 - ✅ Multiple devices need to connect
 - ✅ You want structured data with types